hikiku/WoodBlock/README.md

 # Wood Block

-A tiny implementation of IEC-61499.
+A tiny implementation of IEC-61499 on Arduino.